What Do Birds Do When Their Nest Is Destroyed?

 For your own safety, you shouldn’t try to remove the nests of raptors or owls; the defending adults can actually be dangerous to you.
 You also shouldn’t attempt to remove any that would be dangerous for you to reach physically.

 Make sure that you don’t destroy any natural cavities to remove a nest.
-You should also make sure not to destroy the nest of any endangered bird who is unlikely to build a new one if you disturb it.
+You should also make sure not to destroy the nest of any endangered bird that is unlikely to build a new one if you disturb it.

-How To Handle A Birds’ Nest Or Baby Birds
+How To Handle A Bird’s Nest Or Baby Birds

 three baby birds in a nest with open mouths